-I’ve taught 8th-12th grade for 11 years, teaching both in a struggling school and then in the number one school in the state.
+I previously taught 8th-12th grade for 11 years, teaching both in a struggling school district and then in the number one district in the state.
 I haven’t seen it all, but I’ve seen inner city kids achieve the impossible and privileged kids defy their spoiled stereotypes.

-I’ve proudly taught American and British literature, world geography, psychology, sociology, yearbook and journalism.
-I’ve coached junior high football (semi-against my will), baseball, tennis, soccer, and I’m currently in charge of live streaming sporting events as well as the high school’s athletic Web site.
+I proudly taught American and British literature, world geography, psychology, sociology, yearbook and journalism.
+I’ve coached junior high football (semi-against my will), baseball, tennis, soccer, and I oversaw my district’s live stream for sporting events for close to six years.